“Extrapyramidal Symptoms (EPS): Causes & Management Guide”

 • Tardive Dyskinesia: Repetitive, involuntary movements, typically of the face and upper body.

-Causes of EPS
+Causes of Extrapyramidal symptoms

 The primary cause of EPS is the use of certain medications that affect the brain’s dopamine pathways.
 These include: